webguru103/smooch-docs/source/includes/rest/_inside.md

 This set of endpoints is used to configure and manage various front-end messaging channels.
 A JWT is required with `appMaker` scope.
 The paths below assume that the call will be made using an 'appMaker' scoped JWT.

-The currently supported integration types are: Messenger, LINE, Telegram and Twilio SMS.
+The currently supported integration types are: Facebook Messenger, LINE, Telegram, Twilio SMS, WeChat, and Email.

 ## Create Integration

 <api>`POST /v1/apps/{appId}/integrations`</api>

-The Create Integration endpoint currently allows you to provision apps with four channels: _Facebook Messenger_, _Twilio_, _Telegram_, _LINE_, _WeChat_, and _Email_.
+The Create Integration endpoint currently allows you to provision apps with front-end messaging channels.
 See the sections below for channel specific instructions.

 ## Facebook Messenger